airshipit/promenade/docs/getting-started.md

 Make sure you have [Vagrant](https://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.

-Generate the certificates and keys to be used:
+Generate the per-host configuration, certificates and keys to be used:

 ```bash
 mkdir configs